 On October 31, 2014, the Company purchased AWE/Talisman's ownership interest in its consolidated joint venture in Fashion Outlets of Chicago for \$69,987.
 The purchase price was funded by a cash payment of \$55,867 and the settlement of the balance on notes receivables of \$14,120.
 The cash payment was funded by borrowings under the Company's line of credit.
-The purchase agreement includes contingent consideration based on the financial performance of Fashion Outlets of Chicago at an agreed upon date in 2016.
-The Company estimated the fair value of the contingent consideration as of June 30, 2016 to be \$26,370, which has been included in other accrued liabilities.
-As a result of this acquisition, the noncontrolling interest of \$76,141 was reversed.
+The purchase agreement included contingent consideration based on the financial performance of Fashion Outlets of Chicago at an agreed upon date in 2016.
+On August 19, 2016, the Company paid \$23,800 in full settlement of the contingent consideration obligation.